 There are many ways to heat your greenhouse and few of them are truly free.
 Here are some great ways to heat your greenhouse without an electric or gas bill.
 A good greenhouse temperature is between 75F degrees to 85F degrees.
-Maintaining this temperature year round can get expensive if you are using gas or electric to heat and cool your greenhouse.
+Maintaining this temperature year round can get expensive if you are using gas or electricity to heat and cool your greenhouse.

 Featured Video: Better than a rocket stove greenhouse heat